 SonicSound – Jazz North’s search for an enhanced listening experience for live jazz recordings

 Binaural recording is intended for listening with headphones.
 This effect is often created using a technique known as “dummy head recording” where a mannequin head is fitted with a microphone in each ear.
 The 2019 showcase recordings were made via the head of musician and producer Sam Hobbs sitting in a deckchair wearing a special binaural microphone in each ear.
 The idea is really simply, the person recording the sound finds a position with the best sound mix, gets comfortable and presses record.
-So thank you Sam for spending 8 hours as a human microphone stand (see picture) and thank you to the festival sound engineer who did a great job mixing the sound for the acoustic space of Sun Square.
+So thank you Sam for spending 8 hours as a human microphone stand.
+You can spot Sam sitting in a front row deckchair (sunglasses) and thank you to the festival sound engineer who did a great job mixing the sound for the acoustic space of Sun Square.

 Technical facts about Binaural Recording See wikipedia.org/wiki/Binaural_recording